brendakapchanga/Regression/README.md

 			  checking the distribution of the categorical variables using  catplot.

 				       Descriptions
 				       Heatmap.
-				The correlation heatmap illustrates the relationship between each dataset compared to every other dataset.Black indicates a close relatonship
+			    The correlation heatmap illustrates the relationship between each dataset compared to every other dataset.Black indicates a close                                       relatonship.
 			    Purple indicates a more distant correlation in the data.The heatmap tells that age,bmi and charges have a high correlation coefficient and affect each other.Age and bmi have a lower correlation coefficient.